Jared-Chan/risc-v-cpu/doc/dv_doc.md

 ## Goals
 * **DV**
-  * Verify the core's support of the RV32I Base Integer Instruction Set with the "Zicsr" and "Zicntr" extensions by running dynamic simulations with a UVM-SystemC based testbench that uses CRAVE for constraint randomization and FC4SC for coverage collection
+  * Verify the core's support of the RV32I Base Integer Instruction Set with the "Zicsr", "Zmmul", and "Zicntr" extensions by running dynamic simulations with a UVM-SystemC based testbench that uses CRAVE for constraint randomization and FC4SC for coverage collection
   * Develop and run all tests based on the [testplan](#testplan) below towards closing code and functional coverage on the core

 ## Current status

 Summary
-* unprivileged architecture:
+* unprivileged RV32I architecture:
     * functional coverage: >95%
     * `FENCE`, `ECALL`, and `EBREAK` aren't implemented
 * there is no verfication for the privileged architecture yet
+* there is no verfication for the "Zmmul" extension yet

 Details: [coverage results](./coverage_results.xml)